ahmadnader00/kaladentie/README.md

 ![Capture](https://github.com/user-attachments/assets/91730299-0c38-4df3-9843-2b0d315c719b)

 This interface is a form to submit a request to convert the user account to a student account (i.e. the user is a student in the College of Dentistry).
-The interface consists of the following elements as shown in Figure (9-4):
+The interface consists of the following elements as shown in Figure:
 • Student ID entry field: allows the student to enter his/her ID.
 • Study year entry field: allows the student to enter the current year of study.
 • APPLY button: Once this button is pressed, the request is sent to the application supervisor.